ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 between two expressions.
 That means it goes recursively into each expression, checking they're exactly the same at all levels.

-Another useful feature when building more complicated nested patterns is the `as` keyword, which can be used to name part of an expression.
+Another useful feature for building more complicated nested patterns is the `as` keyword, which can be used to name part of an expression.
 For
 example: